JackHopkins/gitp/README.md

 # GitParts (gitp)

 GitParts is a drop-in replacement for Git which aims to improve the _clarity_ and _consistency_ in your repos.
+GitParts leverages the power of GPT, an family of advanced language models developed by OpenAI, to autogenerate commit messages and branch names.

 ## Features
-- Autogenerate best-practise commit messages with subject and description based on your staged changes.
+- Autogenerate best-practice commit messages with subject and description based on your staged changes.
+Optionally provide additional context with the --intent flag.
 - Autogenerate branch names from your intent and existing branch naming style.
 - Display branch descriptions alongside branch names when listing branches.
-- *Full drop-in replacement for Git*.
+- Full drop-in replacement for Git.

 ## Prerequisites
 - OpenAI API key